When Do You Need Joint Tenancy?

 In addition, under certain circumstances, the federal generation-skipping transfer tax may apply to impose an additional tax liability on a deceased joint owner’s estate if the surviving joint tenant is in their grandchildren’s generation or in a lower generation, such as great-grandchildren.

 Q: May taxes be saved through joint tenancy?

 A: No. As reflected by previous answers, there can be significant tax disadvantages.
 Federal gift tax may be due upon the creation of a joint tenancy, and the property may be subject to estate tax in more than one estate.
 For these reasons, effective tax planning generally does not include the use of joint tenancy.

 Q: Are there other potential problems in joint tenancy?

 A: Yes.
 Anytime co-owners disagree concerning the multitude of decisions that must be made concerning property, many difficulties and even expensive litigation may result.
-The mental incompetency of one joint tenant could require a guardianship for his or her share to make decisions affecting the property.
-Joint tenancies can be severed by a conveyance by one of the joint tenants to a third party, bankruptcy proceedings, actions of creditors or other means.
+The mental incompetency of one joint tenant could require guardianship for their share to make decisions affecting the property.
+Joint tenancies can be severed by a conveyance of one of the joint tenants to a third party, bankruptcy proceedings, actions of creditors or other means.

 Q: If joint tenancies have disadvantages, why are they commonly used?

-A: Probably because they have been widely recommended by well-meaning persons who do not fully understand there complexities.
-Joint tenancies can be deceptive in that the creation of a joint tenancy is fairly simple, however, the possible disadvantages, mentioned above, of joint tenancy ownership are not commonly known or understood.
+A: Probably because they have been widely recommended by well-meaning persons who do not fully understand their complexities.
+Joint tenancies can be deceptive in that the creation of a joint tenancy is fairly simple; however, the possible disadvantages, mentioned above, of joint tenancy ownership are not commonly known or understood.